-The Wi-Fi Alliance expects the standard to be finalized and hardware to be released sometime in 2019.
+The Wi-Fi Alliance finalized the standard in 2019, and Wi-Fi 6-enabled hardware was released in late 2019 and throughout 2020.
 You shouldn’t even have to think of it too much—in the future, new routers, smartphones, tablets, laptops, and other Wi-Fi-enabled devices will just come with this technology.

 As always, both the sender and the receiver need to support the latest generation of Wi-Fi for you to gain the advantages.
 In other words, if you want Wi-Fi 6 performance on your phone, you’ll need both a wireless router (access point) and a smartphone that supports Wi-Fi 6.
 If you connect a laptop that only supports Wi-Fi 5 to your Wi-Fi 6 router, that particular connection will operate in Wi-Fi 5 mode.
 But your router can still use Wi-Fi 6 with your phone at the same time.

 Update: There’s now also a “Wi-Fi 6E” that refers to Wi-Fi 6 over 6 GHz rather than the typical 2.4 GHz or 5 GHz.
 Wi-Fi 6E hardware will arrive after Wi-Fi 6 hardware.